microsoft/PowerPlatformConnectors/Create Asset - Oxmaint/readme.md

 * `Odometer Unit`: Unit of measurement for odometer reading (e.g.: Hours, Miles, KM).
 * `Status`: Current operational condition of the asset (e.g.: "Available", "In Maintenance", "Maintenance Required", "Breakdown", "Discontinue", "Deployed", "Idle").
 * `Asset Operator`: Name of the person or entity responsible for operating the asset.

+## Known Issues and Limitations
+* The connector is designed to work with Oxmaint's CMMS system and not compatible with other.
+* User can Add only one asset with same asset number.